-- C24 To gain accreditation as an AFDD, applicants are required to satisfy / complete the following: - a) Must hold a current UK DA - b) Undergo a behavioural and attitudinal fitness assessment.
-A completed form SRG 1303B must be submitted at the time of application for AFDD accreditation to allow sufficient time for processing prior to commencing the AFDD accreditation process. - c) Apply for AFDD accreditation by visiting the CAA Flying Display Director Accreditation website. - d) Satisfactorily pass the online AFDD Accreditation course87.
+- C26 To gain accreditation as an AFDD, applicants are required to satisfy / complete the following: - a) Must hold a current UK DA - b) Undergo a behavioural and attitudinal fitness assessment. - c) Apply for AFDD accreditation by visiting the CAA Flying Display Director Accreditation website. - d) Attend and satisfactorily pass the AFDD Accreditation course 98. - The course will cover a number of topics specific to display flying as well as the planning, organisation and management of Flying Displays and will include broad detail of the following: - e) Regulatory compliance - f) Planning and organising safe Flying Displays - g) Flying Display Risk Assessment management and review - h) Obtaining necessary Permissions and planning the display in accordance with regulatory rules